brodhq/brodhq.github.io/content/guides/metaprogramming/01-quote-and-unquote.md

 {key, value} #=> Tuples with two elements
 ```

-Most Elixir code has a straight-forward translation to its underlying quoted expression.
+Most Geis code has a straight-forward translation to its underlying quoted expression.
 We recommend you try out different code samples and see what the results are.
 For example, what does `String.upcase("foo")` expand to?
 We have also learned that `if(true, do: :this, else: :that)` is the same as `if true do :this else :that end`.
 How does this affirmation hold with quoted expressions?

 ## Unquoting